What is the Inventory Turnover Ratio?

 The inventory turnover ratio, also known as the stock turnover ratio, is an efficiency ratio that measures how efficiently inventory is managed.
 The inventory turnover ratio formula is equal to the cost of goods sold divided by total or average inventory to show how many times inventory is “turned” or sold during a period.
 The ratio can be used to determine if there are excessive inventory levels compared to sales.

 The formula for calculating the ratio is as follows:

 - Cost of goods sold is the cost attributed to the production of the goods that are sold by a company over a certain period.
 The cost of goods sold by a company can found on the company’s income statement.

 - Average inventory is the mean value of inventory throughout a certain period.
 Note: an analyst may use either average or end-of-period inventory values.

 Practical Example of Inventory Turnover Ratio

-For example, Walmart Inc. (WMT) and Target Corporation reported the following figures in its financial statements:
+For example, Walmart Inc. (WMT) and Target Corporation reported the following figures in financial statements:

 The ratio for Walmart is calculated as follows:

 Likewise, the ratio for Target is calculated as follows: